Saab 9-3: Saab Turbo X

-Offered in either Sport Sedan, or Sportcombi (wagon) It was made to celebrate SAAB's 30 years of turbocharging.
+Offered in either Sport Sedan, or Sportcombi (wagon) body styles, the Turbo X was made to celebrate Saab's 30 years of turbocharging.
 All Turbo X models were offered in metallic jet black with matte grey trim.
-The Turbo X is SAAB's first production car with the XWD all-wheel drive system from Haldex Traction and eLSD.
-It is powered by a 2.8 L V6 producing 280 PS mated to a six-speed manual or automatic gearbox.
+The Turbo X is Saab's first production car with the XWD all-wheel drive system from Haldex Traction and eLSD.
+It is powered by a 2.8 L V6 producing 280 PS, mated to a six-speed manual or automatic gearbox.
 It has larger brakes as well as stiffer springs and shocks.
-The dash, shift lever, and door panels have a carbon fiber look and the turbo boost gauge draws its inspiration from the Saab 900.
+The dash, shift lever, and door panels have a carbon fiber look, and the turbo boost gauge draws its inspiration from the Saab 900.